HubbleNoScopes/sublime-text-package/README.md

 Replaces the content in the active Sublime Text view.
 Automated Run:

-Calls convertStringLiterals with the file path 'YourMacro.js' (presumably, this is the file you want to process).
-This script seems designed to run in a Sublime Text environment to validate and convert string literals in a JavaScript file.
-The validation aims to ensure that the string literals are correctly formatted JavaScript expressions.
+Calls convertStringLiterals with the file path 'YourMacro.js' The validation aims to ensure that the string literals are correctly formatted JavaScript expressions.
 If there are errors, it provides error messages, and if successful, it displays a success message.